OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 - Use a new filename to store the file on the OS.
 Do not use any user controlled text for this filename or for the temporary filename.
 - When the file is uploaded to web, it's suggested to rename the file on storage.
 For example, the uploaded filename is *test.JPG*, rename it to *JAI1287uaisdjhf.JPG* with a random filename.
 The purpose of doing it to prevent the risks of direct file access and ambiguous filename to evade the filter, such as `test.jpg;.asp or /../../../../../test.jpg`.
 - Uploaded files should be analyzed for malicious content (anti-malware, static analysis, etc).
-- The file path should not be able to specify by client side.
-It's decided by server side.
+- The file path should not be able to specify by client-side.
+It's decided by server-side.

 ### Public Serving of Uploaded Content

 - Ensure uploaded images are served with the correct content-type (e.g. image/jpeg, application/x-xpinstall)

-### Beware of "special" files
+### Beware of Specific File Types

-The upload feature should be using an allow-list approach to only allow specific file types and extensions.
+The upload feature should be using an allowlist approach to only allow specific file types and extensions.
 However, it is important to be aware of the following file types that, if allowed, could result in security vulnerabilities:

 - **crossdomain.xml** / **clientaccesspolicy.xml:** allows cross-domain data loading in Flash, Java and Silverlight.
 If permitted on sites with authentication this can permit cross-domain data theft and CSRF attacks.
 Note this can get pretty complicated depending on the specific plugin version in question, so its best to just prohibit files named "crossdomain.xml" or "clientaccesspolicy.xml".
 - **.htaccess** and **.htpasswd:** Provides server configuration options on a per-directory basis, and should not be permitted.
 See [HTACCESS documentation](http://en.wikipedia.org/wiki/Htaccess).